temefleet/jefeweb-blog/posts/rob1.md

 ## Installing a text editor

 A text editor is a program where we'll write our code.
-You could open up Notepad and write code there, but there are other programs which will give us features such as 'syntax highlighting' so our code is easier to read, error checking, and many other features.
+You could open up Notepad and write code there, but there are other programs which will give us features such as syntax highlighting so our code is easier to read, error checking, and many other features.

 There are a ton of text editors to choose from, but we're going to use [Visual Studio Code](https://code.visualstudio.com/).
 So head on over there, download and install it.